vendia/blog/posts/2021-10-12-open-beta-changes.md

 ## Change Areas

-* **GraphQL Enumerations** - We’ve modified our internal JSON 7 Schema to GraphQL Schema compiler to allow customers to use enumerations directly in queries rather than treating them as strings.
+* **GraphQL Enumerations** - We’ve modified our internal JSON Schema 7 to GraphQL Schema compiler to allow customers to use enumerations directly in queries rather than treating them as strings.
 This will provide a more standard GraphQL interface and should allow GraphQL client tools to work more seamlessly with Share.
 * **GraphQL Filters** - Previously, Share modeled enumerations as strings in the GraphQL Schema, which caused confusion when using query parameters or otherwise filtering on enums.
 With the GraphQL Enumeration changes, Share now offers a consistent and GraphQL-centric approach to querying for or filtering enumerated values.

 ## Change Areas Applied to GraphQL Enumerations

 GraphQL Enumerations (enums) are a special kind of scalar that is restricted to a specified set of values.
 Vendia Share customers will continue to model enums in JSON Schema using the [enum keyword](http://json-schema.org/understanding-json-schema/reference/generic.html#enumerated-values).
-We’ve modified our internal JSON 7 Schema to GraphQL Schema compiler to produce GraphQL enums that correspond to those modeled in the JSON 7 Schema.
+We’ve modified our internal JSON Schema 7 to GraphQL Schema compiler to produce GraphQL enums that correspond to those modeled in the JSON Schema 7.
 This will affect how GraphQL queries and mutations involving enums are written.

 For example, the sample schema file in [Vendia's simple product catalog quick start](https://www.vendia.net/docs/share/quickstart/simple-product-catalog) shows how a product's size can be constrained to a fixed set of values - "S", "M", "L", and "XL".
 The way you model your enum in the schema file doesn't change.
 However, the way you insert your data when enums are used changes.